hapostgres/pg_auto_failover/docs/ref/reference.rst

         --pgport      PostgreSQL's port number
-        --nodename    hostname by which postgres is reachable --auth        authentication method for connections from data nodes
+        --nodename    hostname by which postgres is reachable --auth        authentication method for connections from data nodes --no-pg-hba   Do not allow pg_autoctl to manage pg_hba.conf

      The ``--pgdata`` option is mandatory and default to the environment variable ``PGDATA``.
 The ``--pgport`` default value is 5432, and the